ritchieng/ritchieng.github.io/_posts/2016-07-30-getting-the-hang.md

 7. [Efficiently Searching Optimal Tuning Parameters](http://www.ritchieng.com/machine-learning-efficiently-search-tuning-param/)
 8. [Evaluating a Classification Model](http://www.ritchieng.com/machine-learning-evaluate-classification-model/)

-Hope you enjoyed the notes I have derived from Data School!
+I hope you found my notes useful!
 They are some variations on Github by others so feel free to use them too if you feel their explanations are clearer.

-I will be moving on to Udacity's Machine Learning nanodegree along with other online resources where I will document my progress.
-You can view my personal list on how to be a Machine Learning Engineer [here](http://www.ritchieng.com/machine-learning-resources/)

-All the best, Ritchie.
+I will be moving on [Pandas Series by Data School](http://www.dataschool.io/easier-data-analysis-with-pandas/).
+Pandas plays an important role in data wrangling.
+Check out my review on this series soon!